Spatial Embedding Models

 stds = features.std(axis=0)

-stds[stds == 0] = 1.0 # Prevent division by zero
+stds[stds == 0] = 1.0 # Prevent division by zero for constant features

 return (features - means) / stds